jacdals97/MLops_emotions/reports/README.md

 **Too long: 254 words**

-To organize our MLOPS project, we have created a project structure using Cookiecutter with this [template](https://github.com/SkafteNicki/mlops_template).
-From the template, we have filled out the following folders:
+We have filled out the following folders:
 * .github/workflows: yml files that automates our workflows together with GitHub Actions making sure that everything works as intended when being pushed to the main branch of our GitHub repository.
 * tests: Includes files for running unit testing on our code
 * {{cookiecutter.repo_name}} / emotions: The folder that contains the actual code that loads and procceses the data, creates a model, trains the model on the data and makes predictions.